Homestay with a Local Midwife

 Typically, traditional midwives attend 2-4 births a month providing prenatal, birth and postpartum care as well as primary care within their community.

-Our program requires a one month minimum stay.
+Their program requires a one month minimum stay.
 However, your visa allows you to stay in Guatemala for 90 days, at which time you may choose to renew it by leaving the country on a short trip (Belize, Nicaragua, etc).

 Student Blogs & Galleries